jacobfulfyll/wins_contributed/README.md

 |Semi Ojeleye      | 0         | 0         | 0           | 0.30        |  0       |   0        |            0 |       0   |         0 |          0 |            0 |               0 |               0 |     0.30    |  0.004     |
 |Guerschon Yabusele| 0         | 0         | 0           | 0           |  0       |   0        |            0 |       0   |         0 |          0 |            0 |               0 |               0 |            0|  0.004     |
 |Brad Wanamaker    | 1.10      | 0         | 0           | 0.30        |  0       |   0        |            0 |       0   |         0 |          0 |            0 |               0 |               0 |      1.40   |   0.002    |

-When viewed over the course of a regular season, my wins contributed stat give another way to evaluate the MVP race through statistics.
-When evaluated over the course of a career, it shows how much winning a player was responsible for.
-When averaged and compared over these time frames, it can show which players make large impacts on the basketball court that for some reason don't translate to actual wins.
-It shows how players on teams with big threes and fours compare to players